Mateo-Giacometti/PdP-Segundo_Cuatrimestre/README.md

 # PdP - Segundo Cuatrimestre
-- In this repository you will find all the practical work and activities carried out during the first semester of the subject "Pensamiento Computacional" of the Artificial Intelligence Engineering career at the University of San Andres.
+- In this repository you will find all the practical work and activities carried out during the second semester of the subject "Paradigmas de Programación" of the Artificial Intelligence Engineering career at the University of San Andres.
 - I hope that all this information is useful for what you need.